 Benefits and home fees

-If you are receiving benefits and your circumstances change, you need to tell the Social Security Agency.
+If you are receiving benefits and your circumstances change, you need to tell your local Jobs and Benefits office.
 You will probably have to contribute most benefits you get towards your home fees.

 Moving into a home should not affect the mobility component of your Disability Living Allowance (DLA).
 It will also be disregarded when your local Trust is calculating how much you should contribute towards the cost of your care.